Wojtuch88/Portfolio-/README.md

 * [List of completed tasks](#list-of-completed-tasks)

 ## General info
-* The work involved manual testing of a banking application.
+* -​|The work involved manual testing of a banking application.
 The application was used by customers to manage bank accounts, make transfers, view transaction history and other banking operations.
 My role was to perform <u>functional testing</u> to ensure that all functions of the application worked as required.
 As part of the project, I prepared <u>test scenarios for key functions of the application</u>: login, transfers, account management.
-I reported the bugs I found directly to the mentor, who evaluated the work.
+I reported the bugs I found directly to the mentor, who evaluated the work.-​|

 [**Link to functional specification**](https://docs.google.com/spreadsheets/d/142uLph3ahdORQ-2q3kC1SgwVxa-NeoTXJ7m5UKQW0tc/edit?gid=0#gid=0)